wp-plugins/oik-nivo-slider/readme.txt

 == Changelog ==
 = 1.9 =
 * Added: Added link=file parameter option to enable opening of images with "fancybox" without having to set the oik custom image link field
+* Added: rel="slider-n" to allow fancybox to open media files (link=file) in a fancybox gallery
+* Added: class "iframe" to allow fancybox to open attachment links (link=y) in an iframe.
 * Changed: Now uses jQuery nivo slider version 3.2
 * Changed: Updated oik nivo caption click jQuery; replacing live() with on()
-* Tested: With WordPress 3.6
+* Tested: With WordPress 3.6.1

 = 1.8 =
 * Added: Support for displaying images from NextGEN galleries using post_type=nggallery:n where n= gallery ID